 National Advisory Panel on Marine Protected Area Standards

-Following the October 5, 2017, announcement at the Our Oceans Conference in Malta the Minister of Fisheries, Oceans and the Canadian Coast Guard has launched a National Advisory Panel on Marine Protected Area (MPA) Protection Standards.
+Following the October 5, 2017, announcement at the Our Oceans Conference in Malta the Minister of Fisheries, Oceans and the Canadian Coast Guard launched a National Advisory Panel on Marine Protected Area (MPA) Protection Standards.

-The mandate of the Panel is to gather perspectives and offer recommendations to the Minister of Fisheries, Oceans and the Canadian Coast Guard on categories and associated protection standards for federal MPAs, using International Union for the Conservation of Nature (IUCN) guidance as a baseline.
+The mandate of the Panel was to gather perspectives and offer recommendations to the Minister of Fisheries, Oceans and the Canadian Coast Guard on categories and associated protection standards for federal MPAs, using International Union for the Conservation of Nature (IUCN) guidance as a baseline.

 Members of the National Advisory Panel on Marine Protected Area Standards

 David Anderson is a former British Columbian and Canadian cabinet minister.
 He received a law degree from the University of British Columbia.
 At UBC he won silver medals in rowing at the Rome Olympics and the Chicago Pan-American Games.
 Mr. Anderson did two years of post-graduate studies at the Institute of Oriental Studies at the University of Hong Kong, and served six years with the Department of External Affairs before entering politics.
 He was a Member of the BC Legislative Assembly from 1968 until 1975, serving as leader of the provincial Liberal Party from 1972-1975.